Part 2: UDL and You

 Do we recognize and understand (and share with our students) our jagged profile?

-Recognizing and embracing UDL as a tool for personal growth and professional change (rather than only something we "do" to our students or in our classrooms) brings us meaningfully into the the journey of learning, together.
+Recognizing and embracing UDL as a tool for personal growth and professional change (rather than only something we "do" to or for our students) brings us meaningfully into the the journey of learning, together.

 Teaching is a journey and we should be constantly learning and growing.
 Obviously reflection is a key part of that journey, but so is teaching about our teaching.
 Forcing ourselves to explain our decisions and actions to others (administrators, peers, students, and other constituencies) can often shed light on ugly problems in our practice.
 This can be uncomfortable and even distressing, but it can also help us see these challenges in new ways and offers others’ the opportunity to help us solve these problems.
 This process can help us learn things about our practice and improve it.
 It probably won’t be easy and it won’t be pretty, but the benefits can be immeasurable.